 I love Christmas.
 Not the race-yourself-to-be-the-first-in-the-door-at-Best-Buy-on-Black-Friday aspect of the holiday, but the childhood nostalgia of time spent with family – dysfunctional or not – mom’s home cooking, carols, egg nog, and the lot.
-What’s more, outside of big box stores, people actually make a more concerted effort to be nice to each other, however short-lived their kindness might be.
+And to top it all off, people (outside of big box stores, that is) actually make a more concerted effort to be nice to each other, however short-lived their kindness might be.

 Is something missing from the list?
 (Remember that these picks are numbers 11-20 on my list of favorites, not 1-10.)
 Leave a comment below.
 Otherwise, if you watch one film each night between now (December 14th) and Christmas Eve you should make it through the entire list!